Xaurum Price Reaches $0.0312 (XAUR)

-Xaurum (CURRENCY:XAUR) traded up 2.7% against the dollar during the one day period ending at 16:00 PM ET on August 29th.
-One Xaurum coin can currently be purchased for approximately $0.0312 or 0.00000064 BTC on exchanges.
+Xaurum (CURRENCY:XAUR) traded 2.7% higher against the dollar during the one day period ending at 13:00 PM E.T. on August 30th.
 Over the last week, Xaurum has traded up 7.1% against the dollar.
-Xaurum has a total market cap of $2.22 million and approximately $56,551.00 worth of Xaurum was traded on exchanges in the last 24 hours.
+Xaurum has a total market cap of $2.22 million and approximately $56,551.00 worth of Xaurum was traded on exchanges in the last day.
+One Xaurum coin can currently be purchased for $0.0312 or 0.00000064 BTC on major cryptocurrency exchanges.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.